Aptauja ilgs līdz 23. oktobrim.

 3) the Ministry of Environmental Protection and Regional Development which shall develop the nature protection policy and the laws and regulations necessary for its implementation;

-4) the Nature Conservation Agency which shall controls conformity with the laws and regulations regarding protection of specially protected nature territories and specially protected species and biotopes in all Latvian forests, and approve the forest management plans in the Natura 2000 in Latvia - protected areas of European interest.
+4) the Nature Conservation Agency which shall control conformity with the laws and regulations regarding protection of specially protected nature territories and specially protected species and biotopes in all Latvian forests and approve the forest management plans in the Natura 2000 in Latvia - protected nature territories of European importance.

 (2) The State with its institutions and with State and European Union financing or co-financing shall support stabilisation of sustainable forest functions and development of forest sector.